 Key Points Worth Considering when Exploring the Switch to Fines Free:

-Staff Friendly– Fines Free with Unique means having fewer transactions that will reduce time staff spends with each customer and expedites lines at the circulation desk.
+Staff Friendly– Fines Free with Unique means fewer transactions that reduce time staff spends with each customer and expedites lines at the circulation desk.
 Unique’s automated process streamlines the process when accounts are overdue.
 This means increased efficiency and more flexibility.
 Staff can be out on the floor interacting with patrons or doing other tasks; resulting in higher quality customer service.

 Auto-Renew – Libraries that are both Fines Free and use Automatic Renewals find Unique even more valuable as Unique can gently nudge those patrons that have items long overdue and in need of return.
 Although both policies give responsible patrons flexibility with the materials borrowed, the timely return of materials is essential.

 Consistent & Timely Recovery – Regardless of how minimal a line item fine revenue is, the need to maintain a quality material collection remains.
 It is important long overdue materials are returned and returned in a timely manner.
-Many library power users appreciate Unique’s help in recovering items they have placed on hold for a faster pick up!
+Many library power users appreciate Unique’s help to recover items they have placed on hold for a faster pick up!
 As a third party with services designed specifically for libraries, Unique garners better, faster material recovery without doing harm to their relationship with the library.

-Number of Outstanding Accounts – The number of outstanding accounts remains about the same, except for an initial dip during the months immediately following the change.
-For many libraries, after 6 months to a year the number of outstanding accounts levels off and to returns to the previous number of outstanding accounts prior to the change to fines free.
+Number of Outstanding Accounts – The number of outstanding accounts remains about the same, except for an initial dip during the months immediately after the change.
+For many libraries, after 6 months to a year the number of outstanding accounts levels off and returns to the previous number of outstanding accounts prior to the change to fines free.